ThetaHalo/TOC-Theta/README.md

 Note that if a player other than the host plays with this mod installed, the following changes will be made.<br>

 - Custom Role Reveals
+- Enhanced UI
+- Just a better experience.
-- Can cause bugs
+- (Can cause bugs, however.)
-- etc.

 ## Features
 ### Hotkeys